fbpx

 IMG_7287 rfw

-This program is operated through a partnership with Kowakan Adventures in Ely, Minnesota.
-It is scheduled for the two weeks prior to the fall semester.
-The two weeks consist of a canoe expedition in the beautiful boundary waters of northern Minnesota.
-Teaching and activities are built into the trip to emphasize spiritual and character development themes.
-Due to boundary water policies, only 8 students are able to go on this trip.
+This program is operated through a partnership with Living Hope Native Ministries in Canada.
+It is scheduled for the three weeks prior to the fall semester.
+The three weeks consist of a canoe expedition in the Canadian wilderness.
+Teaching and activities are built into the trip to emphasize spiritual and leadership development.
+Twelve students are able to go on this trip.

 For more information, or to ask questions, email admissions@rosedale.edu.